-We believe that a collaboration between statistics and astronomy would prove successful, given the anticipated large data sets from HSC and PFS surveys.
+We believe that collaboration between statistics and astronomy would prove successful, given the anticipated large data sets from HSC and PFS surveys.
 We held a workshop entitled "Statistical Frontiers of Astrophysics" to start exploring the connection.
-Furthermore, we recently submitted a proposal to the JST CREST program jointly with statisticians from the Institute of Statistical Mathematics.
+Furthermore, we started a new JST CREST program jointly with the Institute of Statistical Mathematics, U. Tsukuba, and NTT communications in October 2014.
+In this program, we are exploring a new frontier field of "astrostatistics" combining statistics with astrophysics to analyze the big data amounting 25 trillion pixel data from Subaru telescope in HSC project.

 3-3.
-Results of research in fused research fields
+Results of Research in Fused Research Fields

 Describe the Center's record and results by interdisciplinary research activities.

-In Appendix 3, list the main papers published (up to 20 papers) on the Center's interdisciplinary research and provide a description of each of their significance.
+• In Appendix 3, list the main papers published (up to 20 papers) on the Center's interdisciplinary research and provide a description of each of their significance.

 One of the Center's aims is to bring physicists and mathematicians together to develop new formulations of the fundamental laws of Nature.
-However, an important fact is that physics and mathematics have very different purpose -- not only the language but also the way of thinking are extremely different at the deep level.
+However, an important fact is that physics and mathematics have very different purpose - not only the language but also the way of thinking are extremely different at the deep level.
 The researchers brought together are of course aware of this difference, and have been continuously making an effort to overcome the difficulty coming from the difference.
 Thus Mathematics and Physics are not meant to be fused.
-The WPI working group guoted C.N.
+The WPI working group quoted C.N.
 Yang (Nobel Laureate in Physics) from his talk at the Newton Institute: "Mathematics and Physics are like dual seed leaves.
 They are overlapping.
 When they grow, the intersection becomes larger but this is because each leaf becomes larger.
 They never become one leaf" in their report from the 2011 site visit.
 We completely agree.
 We do not attempt to erase the boundaries between experimental physics, theoretical physics, astronomy and mathematics, while strongly encourage and pursue steady communication for mutual inspiration between the disciplines.
 As a result, we see increasingly active interactions between mathematicians and physicists, which led to publications.
 A partial list is given in Appendix 3.
 In addition, there are unanticipated types of interdisciplinary activities.
 Given the importance of differential geometry in Einstein's theory of relativity, which in turn is crucial for cosmology, we see impact of pure differential geometry and topology in understanding data from telescope observations.
-Furthermore, we will further try to enhance the connection between the two in terms of statistics needed for analyzing large-scale data anticipated from HSC and PFS.
+Furthermore, we will try to enhance the connection between the two in terms of statistics needed for analyzing large-scale data anticipated from HSC and PFS.